brentlintner/linus/docs/background.md

 * Don't comment out code, remove it instead.
 Don't use code comments unless absolutely necessary.
 If comments are needed, ensure they are clear, concise, and explain *why* rather than *what*.
 * For any unsolved elements, such as methods requiring implementation or areas of uncertainty, provide a clear explanation of the issue and potential paths forward.
 * Use code snippets instead of files to illustrate concepts or show small pieces of code.
+* Do not refactor existing code or remove existing features unless I (Brent) explicitly ask for it.
+If you think a refactor or change is necessary, explain why and ask for my confirmation before proceeding.

 ## Personality